 The first step in creating our Objective-C application is to compile our Slice definition to generate Objective-C proxies and skeletons.
-You can compile the definition as follows:
+Under Unix, you can compile the definition as follows:

 \$ slice2objc Printer.ice

 The slice2objc compiler produces two Objective-C source files from this definition, Printer.h and Printer.m.